WaveBeans/jupyter-wave/README.md

 Certain things to keep in mind:

 * Preview is available only for limited streams, and by default it limits any stream with 10 minutes.
-You can change it by specifying `maxLength` parameter if you need shorter or longer, also you may use [`trim()`](https://wavebeans.io/docs/api/operations/trim-operation.html) operation yourself, but if you need to do longer then default 10 minutes you would need to specify `maxLength` anyway:
+You can change it by specifying `maxLength` parameter if you need shorter or longer, also you may use [`trim()`](https://wavebeans.io/docs/api/operations/trim-operation.html) operation yourself, but if you need to do longer then default 10 minutes value, you would need to specify `maxLength` anyway:

 ```kotlin
 440.sine().preview(maxLength = 1.s) // limit to 1 second